tanghui315/speakr-app/README.md

 ## Roadmap

-Speakr is actively being developed.
-Future planned features include:

-*   **Quick Language Switching:** A faster way to change transcription or output languages on the fly.
+Speakr is in active development.
+Planned features include a faster way to switch transcription languages on the fly.

 ## Contributing

-While direct code contributions are not the primary focus at this stage, feedback, bug reports, and feature suggestions are highly valuable!
-Please feel free to open an Issue on the GitHub repository.
+Feedback, bug reports, and feature suggestions are highly encouraged\!
+Please open an issue on the GitHub repository to share your thoughts.

-**Note on Future Contributions and CLAs:**
-Should this project begin accepting code contributions from external developers in the future, signing a **Contributor License Agreement (CLA)** will be **required** before any pull requests can be merged.
-This policy ensures that the project maintainer receives the necessary rights to distribute all contributions under both the AGPLv3 and the commercial license options offered.
-Details on the CLA process will be provided if and when the project formally opens up to external code contributions.
+**Note on Code Contributions:** Should the project begin formally accepting external code contributions, a Contributor License Agreement (CLA) will be required.